-Low Back Pain — Physiotherapy in Central London
+Low Back Pain Treatment in Central London — Move Without Bracing for It

-Most low back pain is non-specific and responds well to physiotherapy, exercise, and education.
-NICE-aligned care across five Soho Physiotherapy clinics — without imaging, opioids, or unnecessary specialist referral.
+Most low back pain is non-specific and responds well to physiotherapy, exercise, and education — but left to settle on its own, it comes back: a previous episode is the single strongest predictor of the next.
+We give it the NICE-aligned care that breaks that cycle across six central London clinics, without imaging, opioids, or unnecessary specialist referral.

 Book Consultation